Groundlings Theatre

 In 2019, the level of risk to the building and operation heightened due to a break-in causing damage to the building and its contents.
 Furthermore, ongoing financial concerns led to the owner (and then operator) to seek funding support for the redevelopment of the building’s car park in a scheme for student accommodation that would have been of substantial harm to both the operation and the listed setting of the theatre.
 The application has since been withdrawn.

+In April 2020, The Groundlings Theatre Trust took over the operation of the theatre, with a 10-year lease, from the owner.
+In October 2021, the building’s owner decided to put the building up for sale.
 The Groundlings Theatre Trust, a charitable organisation and as such eligible for public funding, entered discussions with the owner over purchasing the building.
 An agreement to sell was reached in 2022 based on the Trust obtaining the funds through grants to do so.
-The Trust applied for a Community Ownership Fund grant with match funding from Portsmouth City Council.
-Theatres Trust and Historic England both provided support for and input into the bid.
-Despite being successful in the bid, the theatre was sold online from under the Trust’s feet to real estate developer, Pompey Properties Limited.
-The new owner’s ambition for the building remains unknown.
+The Trust successfully applied for a Community Ownership Fund grant and secured match funding from Portsmouth City Council but the property was sold in July 2023 to real estate developer, Pompey Properties Limited.

 Theatre potential